JanusDNA: A Powerful Bi-directional Hybrid DNA Foundation Model: Experiments

 To further assess our model's ability to capture long-range dependencies in DNA sequences, we evaluate it on the expression Quantitative Trait Loci (eQTL) prediction task from DNALONGBENCH \cite{cheng2025dnalongbench} with the sequence length of 450,000.
 The eQTL task measures whether a nucleotide variant can influence the expression of a target gene based on the sequences of the gene and its surrounding regions.

 Due to limited computational resources, we compare our model against the state-of-the-art DNA language model, Caduceus-PH \cite{caduceus}, which is also trained with the same data scale for fair comparison, and the expert model for this task, Enformer \cite{enformer}.
 The results for Enformer are taken directly from DNALONGBENCH \cite{cheng2025dnalongbench}.
-For Caduceus-PH, we fine-tune the official HuggingFace-released weights, which are pretrained on sequences of length 131k.
-Our model is pretrained and fine-tuned using the same setup and sequence length as Caduceus-PH to ensure a fair comparison.
+For Caduceus-PH, we entirely fine-tune the official HuggingFace-released weights, which are pretrained on sequences of length 131k.
+Our model is pretrained and entirely fine-tuned using the same setup and sequence length as Caduceus-PH to ensure a fair comparison.
 As shown in Table \ref{tab:dnalongbench}, JanusDNA achieves the best performance on 8 out of 9 datasets, significantly outperforming the expert model and Caduceus-PH despite using fewer computational parameters.